Chakit22/forge/README.md

 ## Important Note

-**Vercel Function Invocation Limits**: When deploying on Vercel, please note that the Hobby plan has a 10-second limit on function invocations.
+**Vercel Function Invocation Limits**: When deploying on Vercel, please note that the Hobby plan has a 60-second limit on function invocations.
 If your functions exceed this limit, they will timeout and return a 504 error.
-This can affect features like file processing, AI responses, and other operations that take longer than 10 seconds to complete.
-Consider optimizing your code or upgrading to a higher plan if you need longer execution times.
+This can affect features like file processing, AI responses, and other operations that take longer than 60 seconds to complete.
+The payload content for attachment also has a limit of 4.5 MB on vercel.

 For more information, see [Vercel's documentation on function limitations](https://vercel.com/docs/functions/limitations#max-duration).